 If there is not enough slack to get the wire lugs on the terminals just loosen the wire guides on Spreaders 1 and 6 and let them slip in toward the center post to allow you to make the terminal connections.
-When tightening the nuts be careful not to allow the bolt itself to twist.
-Use a small wrench or pliers to hold the hex nut while tightening the nut as shown at right.
-Do not over tighten; just get it snug.
+When tightening the nuts be careful not to allow the inner bolt itself to twist.
+Use a small wrench or pliers to hold the inner hex nut while tightening the outer nut as shown at right.
+DO NOT LOOSEN THE INNER HEX NUTS ALREADY ON THE TERMINALS AS THIS WILL LOOSEN THE ELECTRICAL CONNECTIONS INSIDE THE CENTER POST AND IMPAIR OR COMPLETELY RUIN THE HEXBEAM PERFORMANCE.
+USE THE NUTS IN THE BAG ATTACHED TO THE CENTER POST TO SECURE THE WIRE LUGS TO THE TERMINALS.